intercom/minicom-public/README.md

 This will get you the foo site running at http://127.0.0.1:8008, the bar interface running at http://127.0.0.1:8009 and a webserver running at http://127.0.0.1:3000.

+## Task
+1. Run Foo at http://127.0.0.1:8008, verify that an alert with `Yay!
+Everything works` fires
+2. Run Bar at http://127.0.0.1:8009, verify that an alert with `Yay!
+Everything works` fires

 ## Structure

 A quick overview of the application structure: